youliangzhu/pygamd-v1/docs/dataTackle.rst

 Load dataTackle
 ---------------

-The **dataTackle** can be loaded by the command "from poetry import dataTackle".
+The **dataTackle** can be loaded by the command "from poetry import dataTackle" in Python3.
 Then you can use **dataTackle** locally by the command "./dataTackle".

 Usage
 -----